dasasdhba/mf-gdcsharp-dev/doc/generator.md

 The plugin will convert the resource file name to PascalCase and use it as class name, then generate code in `res:\\cs\Asset\Generated`.

-If a resource file has been removed or renamed, some generated code may become invalid and the plugin will push a warning.
-In this case you may adjust some code which references the invalid class and delete the invalid cs file in the Generated folder.
+If a resource file has been removed or renamed, the specific generated cs script file will also be removed.
+Pay attention to potential invalid references if this happens.

 ## Spawner-TSCN Generator